matheushw/Plantshop/README.md

 Matheus Barcellos de Castro Cunha - **11208238**

 # Plant Shop
 The website was designed to be a plant e-commerce.
-Here users will be able to find any plant they want, being it flowers or house plants.
-It's also possible to rent flowers for a special ocasion and get a decoration service.
+Here users will be able to find any plant they want, being it flowers, vases, bouquets or house plants.
+It's also possible to rent flowers for a special ocasion.
 ## Requirements
-* The system will have 2 types of users: Clients and Administrators
+* The system will have 2 types of users: Clients and Administrators:
   * Administrators are responsible for registering/managing administrators, customers, and products/services provided.
 The application already comes with an account admin with password admin.
   * Customers are users who access the system to buy products/services.
-* The admin record includes, at least: name, id, phone, email.
+* The admin record includes, at least: name, id, phone, email, address.
 * Each customer's record includes, at least: name, id, address, phone, email.
 * Product/services records include, at least: name, id, photo, description, price, quantity (in stock), quantity sold.
 * The store will sell plants and decoration services.